tin6150/CMAQ/DOCS/Release_Notes/v5.3/README.md

  * [Updates to the inline_phot_preproc utility](updates_to_inline_phot_preproc.md)

 ## Instrumented Models
-CMAQ-DDM and CMAQ-ISAM will be released with the final version of CMAQv5.3 in Spring 2019.
+CMAQ-ISAM will be released with the final version of CMAQv5.3.
+CMAQ-DDM will be released later in 2019.